syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Cells-Manipulation.md

 {% endhighlight %}
 {% endtabs %}

-You can replace a text with another text with help of Replace method which searches for text you’d like to change, and replace it with something else.
+You can replace a text with another text with the help of Replace method which searches for text you’d like to change.
 You can replace a string, with the data of various data types and data sources, such as data table, data column and array.

-To know more about replace overloads, please refer **WorksheetImpl** in API section.
+To know more about replace overloads, please refer [Replace](http://help.syncfusion.com/cr/cref_files/file-formats/xlsio/Syncfusion.XlsIO.Base~Syncfusion.XlsIO.IWorksheet~Replace.html) in the API documentation section.

-Following code example illustrates how to replace strings with various data.
+The following code example illustrates how to replace all occurrences of given string with various data.

 {% tabs %}
 {% highlight c# %}